Dry Hand Skin Repair Kit

 This is dermatologist-recommended skin treatment for severely dry, chapped, painful hands and cracked fingertips.
 To heal dry, cracked, and painful hand skin you need to deeply hydrate your hand skin so that it will heal.
 You also need a gentle, but effective, hand cleanser that won't over-strip precious skin lipids needed for healthy skin.

 Hand skin is unique because it's so thick, which means it's also slow to heal.
-Plus you have to use your hands all day long, even when they are chapped.
+Plus, damaged hand skin takes a beating because you use your hands all day long, even when they are chapped.

 To heal dry, chapped, cracked, and painful hands, you need the best products that work synergistically to repair and prevent dry hands.